JoaquinAmatRodrigo/skforecast/docs/guides/input-data.md

 + If index is of type DatetimeIndex and has frequency, nothing is changed.

-> **Note:**
+!!!
+Note

-> There is nothing wrong with using data that does not have an associated DatetimeIndex with frequency.
+    There is nothing wrong with using data that does not have an associated DatetimeIndex with frequency.
 However, results will have less informative index.